trippalamb/Osme.old/README.md

 In this way the need to convert any specific language to another specific language is removed and each language will only need to describe it's own input and output.

 ## Tenets of Osme
-* One of the main tenants is that readability and maintainability are the responsibility of the programmer
+* Readability and maintainability are the responsibility of the programmer
 * The rules of a programming language should at the very least be internally consistant
 * Mathematical operations should be easy and natural to write
 * Artificially limiting the syntax rules of the language is silly